Art and Artists of African descent in Canada. The creative process,Exhibitions,Ideas and new thoughts on Art as it intersects with community.

 The lowest incomes were aboriginal artist

-artist will earn the least.
+the first nations artist will earn the least.
 So to be an artist you got to have something pushing you towards the finish line.
 Sure, you can point to one or two big money makers in arts.
 Actually I don't think I can.
 So all you artist remember get paid! because you never can tell when the next cheque will be coming your way.

 whats word on black arts